robin-raymond/zax.io/namespacing.md

 #### Hiding exports

-Even though a type might be exported, some contained types or variables should be kept `hidden` from the importer of the model.
-The language includes the `hidden` and `private` keywords that can help keep types and variables out of view.
+Even though a type might be exported, some contained types or variables should be kept hidden from the importer of the model.
+The language allows for selective `export` enabling using the `[[export=yes]]` or `[[export=no]]` directive.
+Likewise, all  `private` declared variables are never exported.

-Global variables marked as `hidden` are visible to all related (but not imported or exported) source files.
+Global variables marked as `[[export=no]]` are still visible to all related source files but not to any importer.
 Global variables marked as `private` are only visible within the current source file.

-Take note that these keywords are not named `secret` or `protected` or anything related as they are meant only to keep namespaces from becoming polluted with types and variables that are meant for internal house keeping.
-Nothing in the language protects a pointer to the type being taken and the raw memory contents of a type being read byte by byte.
-No cryptographic promises are implied by usage of the `hidden` or `private` keywords.
+Take note that these are not keywords named `secret` or `protected` or anything related as they are meant only to keep namespaces from becoming polluted with types and variables meant for internal house keeping.
+Nothing in the language protects a pointer to the type being taken, nor the raw memory contents of a type being read byte by byte.
+No cryptographic promises are implied by usage of the `[[export=no]]` or `private` keyword.

 ````zax
 :: import Module.System.Types